dougbutner/web-4/README.md

 ## What is a Geo-Social Layer?

-A geo-social layer is something that affects **people** (social) at a given **location** (Geo).
+A geo-social layer is something that affects **people** (social) at a given **locale** (Geo).
 A simple example is the governing body of an area, including all of the legislation and officials.
 Another example is the customs and culture of a group of people.

 The geo-social layers apt to be improved by web 4 are those which involve **people collaborating**, like government/legislation, food and water management, community projects, education, events, charities, environmental protection and much more.

 ## Creating Geo-social Layers
-To create geo-social layers, you first must define the geographic boundaries, and then the requirements for an individual to be associated with that
+To create geo-social layers, you first must define the geographic boundaries, and then the requirements for an individual to be associated with that location

 ### Geographic Stratification
 Across the globe, one geopolitical pattern seems to emerge.
 Cities are within Counties, are within Districts (States in the USA), are within nations, are within the world.